Captain Arthur Granville Soames (12 October 1886 – 6 July 1962) was a British Army officer in the Coldstream Guards and landowner.

 On Christmas night 1918, his father, Harold Soames, killed himself by walking into the sea at Lilliput, Poole.
 His sister Auriol Edith Davidson also died by suicide, throwing herself under a train at Cheshunt, Hertfordshire, on 5 April 1919; she was survived by her three small daughters, aged five, three, and three months.

-Soames was commissioned as a second lieutenant into the Coldstream Guards on 16 August 1905, promoted to lieutenant on 21 September 1907,[3] and served with the regiment during the First World War.[4]
+Soames was educated at Eton and Sandhurst, and was commissioned as a Second lieutenant into the Coldstream Guards on 16 August 1905.
+He was promoted to Lieutenant on 21 September 1907, and was appointed adjutant of the Guards Depot in September 1913.[3]
+[4] [5]

 In November 1926, Soames was nominated as Sheriff of Buckinghamshire, and was then living at Ashwell Manor, Tylers Green, Buckinghamshire.
 He was nominated again the following year.